chrisg07/Advent-of-Code-Go/Readme.md

 ### Running Tests

+To run all tests in parallel from the root directory run: `go test -v -parallel 8 ./...`

 #### For a Particular Day
 - Add the required `inputs` (`example.txt` and `complete.txt`)
 - Navigate to that day's directory, e.g. `2021/Day9`